Zimoun: Audio work

 In addition to his installative compositions, Zimoun also develops purely acoustic works.
 Although the two genres – visual, un-controlled, accidental compositions and musical compositions for sound recording and performance that are laboriously constructed in the studio – may seem quite different at first, both emerge from the artist's interest in creating spaces and acoustic states which are composed of microscopically small sounds and noises.
 Largely related to his sound sculptures are Zimoun's audio works, often engineered with a similar variety of found industrial and natural materials.
 Zimoun explains that his compositions "create static sound architectures and spaces, to enter and explore acoustically like a building."
 Since 2006 most of his compositions and performances are based on ambisonics techniques using multi channel technology.
 Through the implementation of multiple loudspeakers, listeners are placed within a three-dimensional sonic architecture which cannot be discovered visually, but only acoustically.
 Zimoun also works on recordings with other artists from music and the visual arts.

 In 2003 Zimoun and Marc Beekhuis, a Swiss graphic designer, formed the record label, Leerraum [ ], which provides a "platform for creative exchange among artists, designers, architects who use reductive principles in their work."
-Zimoun has also performed at contemporary music and art venues such as the List Art Center, Providence (2012), Mois Multi, Quebec (2011), Transmediale, Berlin (2009), Elektra, Montreal (2008), Sonic Acts, Amsterdam (2008), and ISEA Singapore (2008), among many others.
-Various Contemporary Art Museums have Zimoun's work in their collection, such as the Museum of Contemporary Art Moca Busan, Korea; Haus der elektronischen Künste Basel, Switzerland; LAC Art Museum Lugano, Switzerland; The John and Mable Ringling Museum of Art Florida; the Museum of Contemporary Art MAC Santiago de Chile; Museum of Fine Arts, Thun, Switzerland; Borusan Contemporary Istanbul, Turkey; or the Museum of Contemporary Art Kunst (Zeug) Haus in Switzerland, among other.
+Zimoun has also performed at contemporary music and art venues such as the List Art Center, Providence (2012), Mois Multi, Quebec (2011), Transmediale, Berlin (2009), Elektra, Montreal (2008), Sonic Acts, Amsterdam (2008), and ISEA Singapore (2008), among others.
+Various Contemporary Art Museums have Zimoun's work in their collection, such as the Museum of Contemporary Art Moca Busan, Korea; Haus der elektronischen Künste Basel, Switzerland; LAC Art Museum Lugano, Switzerland; The John and Mable Ringling Museum of Art Florida; the Museum of Contemporary Art MAC Santiago de Chile; Museum of Fine Arts, Thun, Switzerland; Borusan Contemporary Istanbul, Turkey; or the Museum of Contemporary Art Kunst (Zeug) Haus in Switzerland, among others.